 - Semantic dimensions: the development of productive and receptive capacities for entailed and presupposed meaning in children and how these interact with text.

 - Linguistic-educative dimensions: the lack of educational resources such as reading norms, vocabulary lists, graded texts, testing instruments, comprehension tests, Flesch-Kincaid scores etc.

 - Other dimensions.

-To provide further contextualization, here are the titles of some current research being pursued by our current students.
+To provide further contextualization, please read the titles of research that our students are currently pursuing.

 Curriculum: Given the broad scope of the project, research projects may be either applied or theoretical in nature.
 Postgraduate degrees usually consist of a combination of thesis and coursework modules to be chosen in consultation with your supervisor.
 There are also opportunities for fieldwork, community engagement, conference attendance, as well as teaching and tutoring to develop your academic profile.
 The academic year starts in January.

 How to apply: To apply, first apply to the postgraduate programme at the department of Linguistics.
 Send an email to Dr Sally Hunt (s dot hunt AT ru do ac dot za) and she will provide you with more details.